Chrisch2410/RoboND-Rover-Project/README.md

 <p align="center"> <img src="./output/world_space.jpg"> </p>

 ## 4.8 Ground Truth Map

+Ground truth map is stored in a 1 channel image on a file; we will load it and convert it to three channels in order to use other 2 channels to mark navigable and obstacle areas. for Rock we will mark all 3 channels (white color).

 ```python
 map_path = '../calibration_images/map_bw.png'     # path to ground_truth image file